nhsconnect/prm-deductions-infra/README.md

 ```
 It is part of a pipeline that deploys each environment.

+## Replacing VPN server certificate

+When VPN CA is changed, the old certificate is still being used by the VPN endpoint.
+As a result, running the command ```NHS_ENVIRONMENT=dev ./tasks generate_vpn_server_crt``` to generate a developer’s VPN certificate won’t create a successful VPN connection.
+The VPN endpoint needs to be deleted or modified not to use the old certificate.

+If you need to delete the VPN endpoint please use terraform.

+Please note that when the VPN endpoint is deleted in the AWS console, it may cause some sync-up issues with the terraform state as terraform is still looking for the previous VPN endpoint ID and its resources.

+The newly created certificate should be associated with the VPN endpoint.
+If you deleted VPN endpoint, the terraform will handle that association.
+Otherwise you need to modify the VPN endpoint to use new certificate in the AWS console.

+After the deletion of the old VPN certificate, each VPN certificate should be recreated locally and the old certificates should be replaced.
+A developer can run ```NHS_ENVIRONMENT=dev ./tasks generate_vpn_server_crt``` locally to generate the new VPN certificate.

 # Useful CloudWatch Logs Insights Queries for Repository Codebases
 They will be also stored in a Repo folder in CloudWatch Insights.
 More information here:  https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_Insights-Saving-Queries.html